hai-vr/documentation/docs/hvr/core/avatarlike.md

 # Avatarlike

-An Avatarlike is a component that represents all the facilities needed to puppeteer an [Avatar](../ugc/avatar), regardless of whether that avatar is controlled by a person or not.
+An Avatarlike is a component that sets up all the facilities needed to puppeteer an [Avatar](../ugc/avatar).

-Thus, an Avatarlike may be used by **People** or **NPCs**.
-It contains an IK solver, and physics animation components if physics animation is enabled for that Avatarlike.
+It contains an IK solver and [physics animation](./physics-animation) components (if enabled).

+It may be used to represent a **User**, but also **NPCs**.
-It does **not** contain a character controller nor calibration data.
+Since an avatarlike is not necessarily tied to a person, it does **not** contain a character controller nor calibration data.

 ## Adding an Avatarlike in the scene